 Verse 3, "We give no offense in anything, that our ministry may not be blamed."
 Some ministries do more harm than good.
-They turn people off needlessly...

-They're rude, or inauthentic, or hypocritical, or out of date, or out of touch.
-The Gospel will offend folks by its very nature - we don't want to offend unnecessarily.
+They needlessly turn folks off.
+They're rude, or inauthentic, or hypocritical, or out of touch.

+The Gospel will offend folks by its very nature, you and I don't want to offend people unnecessarily.

+In the next few verses Paul speaks of his ministry - which parallels with the ministries of most pastors.
 "But in all things we commend ourselves as ministers of God..."
-A typical church member doesn't realize the sacrifices and difficulties a pastor faces.
+A typical church member doesn't realize the sacrifices and difficulties his or her pastor faces.

 The Corinthians didn't realize all that Paul had endured to bring them the Gospel.
 It's said, "A ministry that costs nothing, accomplishes nothing."
-And in the next few verses, Paul itemizes the price he had paid...
+And in the next few verses Paul itemizes the price he had paid...

-He begins with the pressures of ministry - "in much patience, in tribulations, in needs, in distresses..."
-Then the persecutions in ministry - "in stripes, in imprisonments, in tumults..."
-Followed by the passion of ministry - "in labors, in sleeplessness, in fastings," As well as the godly principles and priorities within ministry - "by purity, by knowledge, by longsuffering, by kindness, by the Holy Spirit, by sincere love, by the word of truth, by the power of God, by the armor of righteousness on the right hand and on the left..."
+He begins with the pressures of ministry - "in much patience, in tribulations, in needs, in distresses" Then the persecutions of ministry - "in stripes, in imprisonments, in tumults..."
+Followed by the passions of ministry - "in labors, in sleeplessness, in fastings," As well as the godly principles and priorities of ministry - "by purity, by knowledge, by longsuffering, by kindness, by the Holy Spirit, by sincere love, by the word of truth, by the power of God, by the armor of righteousness on the right hand and on the left..."

-Finally, he mentions a few ministry paradoxes - "by honor and dishonor..."
+Finally Paul mentions a few ministry paradoxes - "by honor and dishonor..."
 It's odd how people treat me when they discover I'm a pastor.
-Some people show instant respect, while others react with instant disdain.
+Some people show instant respect, while others react with instant distain.

-"By honor and dishonor, by evil report and good report..."
-In today's godless culture, it's impossible for me to teach God's Word without ruffling some feathers.

-Not a week goes by that I don't make someone mad.

-Every sermon I preach ends in a split decision - to some folks it's a good report - others get offended.
+"By evil report and good report..."
+In today's godless culture, it's impossible to teach God's Word without ruffling feathers.
+Here's my job... every week I make somebody mad.
+Every sermon is a split decision - to some folks it's a good report, while others get offended.

 "As deceivers, and yet true..."
-Not only do I teach, but I'm also called on to lead.
+Not only do I teach, but I'm also called to lead.
 Those who like the direction say "Amen."
-Those who don't, call me a fraud.

-But every decision I make is met with controversy.
+Those who don't, question my motive.
+But every decision a pastor makes is met with controversy.

 "As unknown, and yet well known..."
-Everybody knows I'm "Pastor Sandy" - but they forget I'm Kathy's "honey" - I'm "dad" to eight kids now - I'm "G-daddy" to nine grandkids - I'm even a "pastor" to pastors.
+Everybody knows I'm "Pastor Sandy" - but they forget I'm Kathy's "honey" - I'm "dad" to eight kids now - I'm "G-daddy" to eleven grandkids - I'm even a "pastor" to pastors.
 Everybody knows I'm "Pastor Sandy," but few people remember I've got a life outside of what I do for them.

-"As dying, and behold we live" We die to our pride and

-sacrifice for God, as His life swells up inside us.
+"As dying, and behold we live..."
+We die to pride, and sacrifice for others, even as God fills us with His life.

 "As chastened, and yet not killed..."
-Did you know God disciplines the pastor?
-He's not above a spanking.
-But what doesn't kill the man only makes him better.
+Did you know God disciplines pastors.
+Hey, I'm not above a spiritual spanking.
+What doesn't kill us, will makes us better.

 Then verse 10, "As sorrowful, yet always rejoicing..."
 Ministry is full of highs and lows.
-I can get my heart broken by a person I trusted, then seconds later have the joy of leading a man to Christ.
+I can get my heart broken by a person I trusted; then seconds later have the joy of leading a man to Christ.
 You've got to persist.